kazuyamarino/nsy/docs/SYSGUIDE.md

 ### Primary & Secondary Database Connections
 NSY has supported 2 database connections in one running application.

-You can see the .env in root.
+You can see the env in root.
 There seems to be a configuration like this :
 ```
 # Define Primary Connection
 DB_CONNECTION=